maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 Logging

-Dependency management

-These practices are very important for professional Python development.
+This task also introduces best practices such as dependency management, clean folder organization, and proper documentation, which are essential for professional Python development.

-🎯 Objectives of This Task
+🎯 OBJECTIVES OF THIS TASK

 The objectives of this task are: